-Three hours lecture and two hours activity per week Prerequisite: BIOL 433, ESRM 200 and ESRM 329 Provides an introduction to marine provinces, physical and biological oceanography, threats to the marine environment across various temporal and spatial scales and various policies and programs to improve resource management.
+Prerequisite: BIOL 433, ESRM 200 and ESRM 329

+Provides an introduction to marine provinces , physical and biological oceanography, threats to the marine environment across various temporal and spatial scales and various policies and programs to improve resource management.
+A lab fee is required.